Kenesaw Mountain Landis: Boyhood and early career (1866–1893)

-Kenesaw Mountain Landis was born in Millville, Ohio, the sixth child and fourth son of Abraham Hoch Landis, a physician, and Mary Kumler Landis, on November 20, 1866.
-The Landises descended from Swiss Mennonites who had emigrated to Alsace before coming to the United States.
-Abraham Landis had been wounded fighting on the Union side at the Battle of Kennesaw Mountain in Georgia, and when his parents proved unable to agree on a name for the new baby, Mary Landis proposed that they call him Kenesaw Mountain.
-At the time, both spellings of "Kenesaw" were used, but in the course of time, "Kennesaw Mountain" became the accepted spelling of the battle site.
+Kenesaw Mountain Landis was born in Millville, Ohio, on November 20, 1866, the sixth child and fourth son of Abraham Hoch Landis, a physician, and Mary Kumler Landis.
+The Landises descended from Swiss Mennonites.
+Abraham Landis had been wounded fighting in the U.S. Army at the Battle of Kennesaw Mountain in Georgia, and when the new baby's parents proved unable to agree on a name, Mary Landis proposed that they call him Kenesaw Mountain.
+(At the time, both spellings of "Kenesaw" were used, but later "Kennesaw Mountain" became the accepted spelling of the battle site.)

 Abraham Landis worked in Millville as a country physician.
-When Kenesaw was eight, the elder Landis moved his family to Delphi, Indiana, and subsequently to Logansport, Indiana, where the doctor purchased and ran several local farms—his war injury had caused him to scale back his medical practice.
+When Kenesaw was eight, the elder Landis moved his family to Delphi, Indiana, and subsequently to Logansport, Indiana, where he purchased and ran several local farms—his war injury had caused him to scale back his medical practice.
 Two of Kenesaw's four brothers, Charles Beary Landis and Frederick Landis, became members of Congress.

 As "Kenny", as he was sometimes known, grew, he did an increasing share of the farm work, later stating, "I did my share—and it was a substantial share—in taking care of the 13 acres ...
 I do not remember that I particularly liked to get up at 3:30 in the morning."
 Kenesaw began his off-farm career at age ten as a news delivery boy.
-He left school at 15 after an unsuccessful attempt to master algebra; he then worked at the local general store.
-He left that job for a position as errand boy with the Vandalia Railroad.
+He left school at 15 after an unsuccessful attempt to master algebra.
+He worked at the local general store and then as errand boy with the Vandalia Railroad.
 Landis applied for a job as a brakeman, but was laughingly dismissed as too small.
 He then worked for the Logansport Journal, and taught himself shorthand reporting, becoming in 1883 official court reporter for the Cass County Circuit Court.
 Landis later wrote, "I may not have been much of a judge, nor baseball official, but I do pride myself on having been a real shorthand reporter."
 He served in that capacity until 1886.
 In his spare time, he became a prize-winning bicycle racer and played on and managed a baseball team.
 Offered a professional contract as a ballplayer, he turned it down, stating that he preferred to play for the love of the game.